hannahajji199/c-_One_practice/Chapter1/README.md

 2.6 Making Sense of IntelliSense
 2.7 PictureBox Controls
 2.8 Comments, Blank Lines, and Indentation
-2.9 Writing the Code to Close an Application’s Form 2.10 Dealing with Syntax Errors
+2.9 Writing the Code to Close an Application's Form 2.10 Dealing with Syntax Errors

 ## Objects